Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

-By this end of this extensive guide, you should be able to:
+By this end of this extensive guide, you will be able to:

-- Decide whether a switch to freelancing is right for YOU, based on an honest assessment of the pros and cons that are specific to YOU.
+- Decide whether a switch to freelancing is right for YOU, based on an honest assessment of the pros and cons.

-- Work out how long it might take to get started.
+- Work out how long it will realistically take you to get started.

-- Get an idea of what actions you need to take before you’ll be ready to start to work from home.
+- Get an idea of what actions you need to take before you’ll be ready to start to work from home freelance.

-- Gain a clear idea of what your first steps will be along the freelance journey.
+- Gain a clear idea of exactly what first steps to take.

 Choosing to go freelance is a life changing decision.
 It comes with inspiring highs and soul-crushing lows.
 The only certainty is uncertainty.
-However, in the long term it’s generally an endeavour that rewards the work you put in (and, equally, one that will leave you struggling to pay the bills if you slack off).
+However, in the long term it’s generally an endeavour that rewards the work you put in.
+It will equally leave you struggling to pay the bills if you slack off.

-It’s NOT a life for everyone.
-If you have a well-paid job that you enjoy doing, think VERY carefully before assuming the grass of a work from home life is greener.
+Self-employment is NOT a life for everyone.
+If you have a well-paid job that you enjoy doing, think VERY carefully before assuming the grass of a freelance life is greener.
 You’ll find an article on whether home working is for you here.
 If you’re not sure if you’re ready, it’s well worth checking it out before going any further.

 Still here?
 Good.
 Let’s press on.